How Can Solar Roofing Panels Help Save On Energy Costs?

-Solar panels harvest energy from the sun using photovoltaic (PV) cells.
+Solar roofing panels harvest energy from the sun using photovoltaic (PV) cells.
 The PV cells turn photons collected from sunlight into usable DC energy within its several layers of materials.
 Once the PV Cells have enough photon energy, the electrons in the material begin to migrate to the top layer of material which is more receptive to these “free electrons”.
 Once there is enough energy here, the imbalance between the different layers creates a voltage charge.

 Once there is enough of the voltage charge, it starts to overflow the edge of the panel, which is lined with a conductive wire.
 The wire takes the DC energy to an inverter which converts the DC electricity into usable AC electricity.
 Your panels will be connected to a local utility grid.
 This means that you will still get power after the sun goes down.